txt/se17/doc/reviewE.md

 ________________
 # Review Ques 5

+1. As precisely as you can (two lines each, at most), define the following.
+Your definition should mention inputs,outputs and side-effects:
+    - functions
+    - predictes
+2. If, in a purely logical language what
-1. What are logical language?
+What are logical language?
 What are predicate and argument in logical language?
 Give 2 examples
  2. What is a functional language?
 Describe 2 properties of such language.
  3.What is a closure?
  4.What is type inference?